Loading...

 Common measurement equivalents in grams

-Peeling is not necessary as the skin is edible and contains beneficial fiber and antioxidants.
-However, for smooth sauces or soups, you can blanch them in boiling water for 30 seconds to easily remove the skins.
+Peeling is optional.
+For smooth sauces, you can blanch them in boiling water for 30 seconds to easily remove the skins.

 Medium Tomatoes is a versatile ingredient found in cuisines around the world.
 With 18 calories per 100g and 0.88 grams of protein, it's a nutritious addition to many dishes.